cellular biology, biochemistry, microscopy, reproduction, conservation biology

 Key Points:

-• Understanding how reproduction is successful in model species can assist conservation efforts for threatened or endangered species.
+Understanding how reproduction is successful in a domestic model species can assist conservation efforts for populations of animals that are at risk of population decline or extinction in the wild.

 Detailed Description: